peteroupc/peteroupc.github.io/random.md

 - The `BCryptGenRandom` method in recent versions of Windows.
 (An independent analysis, by Dorrendorf et al. 2009, showed flaws in an earlier version of `CryptGenRandom`.)
 - Two-source extractors, multi-source extractors, or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
 - An RNG implementation complying with NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

-<a id=Examples_of_Nondeterministic_Sources></a>
-### Examples of Nondeterministic Sources

-Examples of nondeterministic sources are&mdash;

-- disk access timings,
-- timings of keystrokes and other input device interactions,
-- thermal noise,
-- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available, and
-- differences between two high-resolution counter values taken in quick succession (such as in S. M&uuml;ller's "Jitter RNG").

-RFC 4086, section 3, contains a survey of nondeterministic sources.

-> **Note:** Online services that make random numbers available to applications, as well as outputs of audio and video devices (see RFC 4086 sec.
-3.2.1), are additional nondeterministic sources.
-However, online services require Internet or other network access, and some of them require access credentials.
-Also, many mobile operating systems require applications to declare network, camera, and microphone access to users upon installation.
-For these reasons, these kinds of sources are not recommended if other approaches are adequate.

 <a id=Statistical_RNGs></a>
 ## Statistical RNGs